Data Visualization Type Selector

 One of the most common activities performed in JasperReports Server (JRS) is visualization creation.
-The first step in creating a visualization is to select the visualization type, but the visualization selector was visually unappealing and difficult to use.
-Additionally, it was poorly engineered.
-Its rigid structure couldn't flexibly adapt to the constantly growing number of visualization types.
+The first step in creating a visualization is to select the type, but the visualization selector was aesthetically unappealing and difficult to use.
+Additionally, its rigid structure couldn't flexibly adapt to the constantly growing number of visualization types.

 In brief, we had three problems to solve:

-We would redesign the visualization selector using our new modern component library
+Redesign the visualization selector using our new component library

-A small team of engineers and designers were already building a custom component library that offered a more modern aesthetic, better scalability, and improved maintainability than the existing components.
+A small team of engineers and designers were already building a custom component library that offered a more modern aesthetic, better scalability, and improved maintainability.
 The rollout strategy for these new components was to integrate them gradually—any new features or improvements would use the new component library.

 We defined a three-step approach for the redesign:

-3. If the design contained a component that wasn't in the new library, we'd build it and add it
+- If the design required a component that wasn't in the new library, we'd build it and add it

 Step 1: Improve the design for better usability